nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p39 -->
 The church is described as **the Vine and Branches**, illustrating the essential connection between believers and Christ.
 Jesus is the true vine, and believers are the branches that must remain in Him to bear fruit.
 This metaphor highlights dependence on Christ for spiritual vitality, growth, and productivity.
 Without Him, believers can do nothing, but by abiding in Him, they glorify God and fulfill their purpose.
-Jesus will prune so that He can bear more fruit in our lives (<span class="x-scripture" data-type="ref" data-book="John" data-chapter="15" data-verses="1-5" data-lang="en" data-version="NKJV">John 15:1-5</span>).
+Jesus will prune so that He can bear more fruit in our lives (<span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="15" data-verses="1-5" data-lang="en" data-version="NKJV">John 15:1-5</span>).

 <!-- p40 -->